Here are the details of the Small Footprint VMware Tanzu Application Service for VMs (TAS for VMs) tile for Operations Manager.

 To list the log directories for each process, run:

-Navigate to the directory of the process that you want to view logs for.
+Go to the directory of the process that you want to view logs for.
 For example, for the Cloud Controller process, run:

 From the directory of the process, you can list and view its logs.
 See the following example output: